Koorineroki/PicKeyFinder/README.md

 Upload the project to GitHub
 - R6.09.19：
 Move **Analysis of time-consuming methods** to **DebugTools** Class
 After testing, I found that GayHub's ReadMe.md requires pressing the space bar twice to wrap the line.
+Move **Debug info function** to **DebugTools** Class

 ## Third-party libraries used
 - **[jieba.NET](https://github.com/anderscui/jieba.NET)** - Licensed under the MIT License.